 We will enter into a transition services agreement (the "Transition Services Agreement") with Select prior to the completion of this offering.
-Pursuant to the Transition Services Agreement, Select will provide us with specified services for a limited period of time to help ensure an orderly transition following the completion of this offering.
+Pursuant to the Transition Services Agreement, Select will provide us with specified services, including certain human resources, finance, accounting, information technology, real estate, compliance, legal operations, risk management, government affairs, distribution and tax services, for a transitional period following the completion of this offering.
 The Transition Services Agreement will specify the calculation of our costs for these services.
 The cost of these services will be negotiated between us and Select and may not necessarily be reflective of prices that we could have obtained for similar services from an independent third party.